moby/moby/docs/userguide/networking/dockernetworks.md

 form them into a swarm which includes a discovery service as well.

 To create an overlay network, you configure options on  the `daemon` on each Docker Engine for use with `overlay` network.
-There are two options to set:
+There are three options to set:

 <table>
     <thead>